IoT-Lab-Minden/smock/docs/README.md

 ### Device

 The Software of the device is separated into two different parts.
-The first one which controls the MFRC522 RFID Reader mainly consists of one class, the __MRFC522__ class.
+The first one which controls the MFRC522 RFID Reader mainly consists of one class, the <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1_m_f_r_c522.html">MFRC522</a> class.

 This class uses the SPI module provided by the Energia libraries to communicate with the host.
 The class hold the currently available uid in a UID struct.
 This struct contains an array of bytes that holds the ID.
 The struct also holds the length of the UID array.

-The __MRFC522__ class offers the needed functions to setup and communicate with the reader.
+The <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1_m_f_r_c522.html">MFRC522</a> class offers the needed functions to setup and communicate with the reader.
 To handle different error values a **StatusCode** enumeration is used.

 The second part controls the usb communication.
 The general communication between the host and the device is realized with a serial interface.
 The device is represented by the __USBSerialDevice__.
 It contains a tUSBCDCDevice which is responsible for the serial communication.
 The tUSBCDCDevice type is provided by the usb library from Texas Instruments and it is used to register the callbacks to handle different usb events.
 There are three callbacks needed for the serial communication.
 The first one handles the general usb events like connecting or disconnecting the usb connection, the second one handles the event when data was received and the third one handles the event when data was transmitted.